-At North Carolina Children’s Hospital, we value the relationship between families, patients, and staff.
-We recognize that the best possible care is provided when the patient and family are at the center of the health care team and feel that patient- and family-centered care is essential in our clinical, teaching, and research practices.
+UNC Children’s values the relationship between families, patients, and staff.
+We recognize that the best possible care is provided when the patient and family are at the center of the healthcare team and feel that patient- and family-centered care is essential in our clinical, teaching, and research practices.

 The following four key-concepts are at the heart of patient- and family-centered care and encompass the ideals we strive to embrace in our practice:

 - Dignity and Respect: We believe that respect for each patient’s and family’s values, beliefs, and religious and cultural background is required to develop a relationship built on trust.
 We continually endeavor to listen to and honor family perspectives and choices.